Education that centers the Earth with humans as a regenerative species.

 Our Featured Projects

 Our ecological consciousness course merges the scientific and contemplative to create spaces of embodied learning while emphasising that we are in relational existence with Earth.
-Our work within academic institutions shifts the focus from sustainability to imagining biodiverse futures, featuring contemplative practices, writing exercises and curricula that accompanies courses such as the IB Environmental Societies and Systems course.

 This collaboration between Grounded in Motion and the international school network United World Colleges centres on designing and articulating the school’s mission and framework, aiming to develop UWC into a strong and innovative force in the Sustainability Education space.
 The framework emphasizes a strong sense of place, a deep understanding of landscape, and the connection between education and its local geography.